 There are slight and subjective differences between blunders and mistakes in chess and what an amateur player may be deemed to have been a blunder, an experienced or even professional player may deem the same move in the context of a game between better players to be only a mistake.

 An inaccuracy or mistake will often be recoverable.
 The reason a blunder is more serious is often you will have given a significant advantage in the game to the opponent and the position becomes irrecoverable.

 Over the Board Blunders

-Over the board blunders can be infuriating when you realise what you have done immediately and lose a valuable piece perhaps, and are equally so when you analyse a previous game and see how you blunders to give the advantage to your opponent.
+Over-the-board blunders can be infuriating when you realize what you have done immediately and lose a valuable piece perhaps, and are equally so when you analyze a previous game and see how you blundered to give the advantage to your opponent.

 Blunders can include ´hanging pieces´.
 That is, to move a piece into an undefended position so that it can be captured without retribution or tactical element at all.

 By the same token, a blunder may not hang the piece directly but might cause the removal of defence of another piece or tactically important square it was controlling that could turn the game.

 A blunder could also be a move that opens up a players defence so badly that an unavoidable checkmate can be achieved by the other player within a couple of moves

 Given that making a blunder is a significant mistake and hands a huge advantage to the other player, it often results in the other player winning the game within a few moves or, especially in high level chess games, the player making the blunder soon resigning his position and the game